jorenrui/spccweb/README.md

 php artisan key:generate
 ```

 d.
-Reset the Database if you have already run the Database Migration at least once else proceed to the next step.
+Reset the Database if you have already ran the Database Migration at least once, else proceed to the next step.

 ```bash
 php artisan migrate:reset